Last Updated on June 16, 2021

 You can drive, walk, or bring your bike onto the BC Ferry from the Tsawwassen terminal.
 Usually, Galiano Island is the first ferry stop on route to the islands and takes a 50-minute ride.
 During the busy summer months, there can be up to four sailings a day.
 During the off-season, there are only two sailings a day.
 You are able to reserve a ferry to make sure you catch the one you want.

 From Victoria on Vancouver Island, you can get to Galiano Island from the Swartz Bay Ferry Terminal.
-There are several sailings.
-Some are direct and some have several stops among the islands.
+Some sailings are direct and some have several stops among the islands.
 A direct ferry takes one hour and ten minutes.
 Keep in mind that the sailings to and from Victoria to Galiano Island are not reservable, so arrive early, especially during the summer months.

 There is also an “airport” located in Montague Harbour for floatplanes.
 There are planes that arrive on regular scheduled and chartered service from Vancouver International Airport, Downtown Vancouver and Seattle (Lake Union).